Luca-Casagrande/qftt-wesh/README.md

 lake build
 ```

-This work was developed with the assistance of a cross-inferencing multi-AI workflow, mainly involving ChatGPT-5.2 Pro, Claude Opus 4.5, Gemini 3 Pro.
-[Aristotle v.
-0.6.0](https://aristotle.harmonic.fun/), by Harmonic, was employed in the final stages, particularly for Lean 4 formalization, using a combined top-down and bottom-up approach.
-The author intends to further document this multi-AI architecture in future work, hoping it may contribute to AI-assisted theoretical physics research, in which, no matter the tools employed, human verification and supervision remain indispensable.
+This work was developed with the assistance of a cross-inferencing multi-AI workflow, primarily involving ChatGPT-5.2 Pro and Claude Opus 4.5 for theoretical development, mathematical derivations, and iterative refinement, but also Gemini 3 Pro and other models.
+Aristotle v.~0.6.0 (Harmonic) was also used, in conjunction with ChatGPT-5.2 Pro and Claude Opus 4.5, as a translation tool in the final stages to convert established mathematical content into Lean 4 syntax.
+The author intends to further document this multi-AI architecture in future work, hoping it may contribute to AI-assisted theoretical physics research.
+Throughout the process, the research, conceptual framework and its details, the workflow orchestration, and the verification of every output remained with the author.

 ---